NCAR/ppro/INTEGRATION_GUIDE.md

 use dualpol_op_mod
 ```

-This will now link to the external ppro-lib instead of a local module.
+This will now link to the external ppro instead of a local module.

 **No code changes are needed** in `ufo_PPRO_mod.F90` if the module names remain the same.